siranen/My-personal-roadmap/README.md

 - [Top-down learning path: Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers).

 ### Why this?
-I want to track the progress of my studies in more GitHub way.
-I do not intend to list a huge number of resources or courses, just the ones that I have completed so far and the following ones that are on my mind for a next step (in a short/medium or even long term).
-Anyway, valuable resources that may be part of my plan in the future.
+I want to track the progress in IT World in GitHub way.
+I do not intend to list a huge number of resources or courses, just the ones that I have completed so far and the following ones that are on my mind for a next step...

 ### How are things classified here?
 It is not that easy to classify subjects in Data Science.
-Some courses may correspond clearly to only one category, some others may belong to more than one, etc. I have tried to simplify the categories of interest in what you can see in the table of contents.
-There may still be some incongruences, but I think I am happy with the result :)

 ---